Wednesday, February 8, 2023

 Hello!

 Now, the new normal is only to greet with a “hello”!
-In the Korean language, “hello” is said in multiple ways for different situations in different contexts.
+In Korean, “hello” is said in multiple ways for different situations in different contexts.

 The most common Korean equivalent of “hello” to greet someone in a polite, respectful manner, in any context for almost all situations, is: